 My Lip Balms contain the following protective ingredients:

-- Avocado oil or Sunflower oil which are rich and nourishing oils are high in amino acid proteins, Vitamins A, D and E, and potassium.
+- Avocado, Almond or Sunflower oil are rich, nourishing oils that are high in amino acid proteins, Vitamins A, D and E, and potassium.

 - Shea Butter that is extracted from Shea nuts and is known for its rich moisturizing properties.